vaperrin98/beautiful-jekyll/index.md

 <a href="#index">Back to index</a>

 <a name = "part1"></a>
-# 1. Location and well being
+# 1. Location and well-being
 Are you more satisfied with your life if you live in a particular borough of London?
 Are you happier or maybe more anxious?
 Are the inhabitants of Kensington and Chelsea, the most expensive borough of London, happier than others?

 ***Let's find out.***

 <a name = "part1a"></a>
 ## 1.1.
-What could influence your happiness?
+What could influence your well-being?
 To discover what makes people satisfied with their life, we think about what could make people happy with their housing conditions.
 Let's observe for instance the employment rate, the household income, the life satisfaction score, and the happiness score of Londong boroughs in relation to their location.
 -> put the graphs investigating the variables used in this question + describe this and make the conclusions.